 DURECT Forward-Looking Statement

-The statements in this press release regarding DURECT's products in development, product development plans, anticipated regulatory, clinical and development milestones and timing thereof, future clinical trial results and DURECT's emergence as a specialty pharmaceutical company are forward-looking statements involving risks and uncertainties that can cause actual results to differ materially from those in such forward-looking statements.
-Potential risks and uncertainties include, but are not limited to, DURECT's (and that of its third party collaborators where applicable) abilities to design, enroll, conduct and complete clinical trials, complete the design, development, and manufacturing process development of the product candidate, obtain product and manufacturing approvals from regulatory agencies, manufacture and commercialize the product candidate and manage and obtain capital to fund its growth, operations and expenses.
-Further information regarding these and other risks is included in DURECT's Form 10-K filed on March 15, 2007 under the heading "Risk Factors."
+The statements in this press release regarding the anticipated filing of an NDA for Remoxy, our anticipated commencement of the Phase III program for POSIDUR, commercial production of Remoxy, our possible entry into future collaborative agreements as well as other statements regarding DURECT's products in development, product development plans, anticipated regulatory, clinical and development milestones and timing thereof, future clinical trial results, our business development intentions, the potential benefits to our business from our above referenced acquisition of patents and DURECT's emergence as a specialty pharmaceutical company are forward-looking statements involving risks and uncertainties that can cause actual results to differ materially from those in such forward-looking statements.
+Potential risks and uncertainties include, but are not limited to, DURECT's (and that of its third party collaborators where applicable) abilities to obtain approvals from regulatory agencies with respect to its development activities and products, design, enroll, conduct and complete clinical trials, complete the design, development, and manufacturing process development of the referenced product candidates, consummate collaborative agreements relating to our product candidates and technologies, manufacture and commercialize the referenced product candidates, obtain marketplace acceptance of the referenced product candidates and manage and obtain capital to fund its growth, operations and expenses and the breadth, validity and enforceability of the acquired patents referenced above.
+Further information regarding these and other risks is included in DURECT's Form 10-K on March 13, 2008 under the heading "Risk Factors."

 SOURCE DURECT Corporation